Choice of Play, Rights and Rehearsal

-Each teacher is eligible to receive CEU hours if you attend the entire festival.
+Each teacher is eligible to receive CEU hours if you attend the entire Festival.
 The number of available hours will correspond with the number of plays at your site.
 For example, if your site has 16 shows, you may receive 16 CEU hours.
 NCTC awards hours, rather than credits, as policies for partial credit vary from district to district.
-You must be present at the entire festival to receive hours, whether you are watching the shows or working with your students onsite.
+You must be present at the entire Festival to receive hours, whether you are watching the shows or working with your students onsite.
 No partial credit will be given.
 Your NCTC onsite representative will have a sign-in sheet for CEU hours.
-They must attest your signature and attendance.
-They will mail these signatures to the NCTC office and we will issue your certificates with your award certificates.
+They must witness your signature and attest your attendance.
+They will mail these signatures to the NCTC office and your certificates will be issued with your award certificates.
 In order to ensure credibility of the process, no certificates will be issued without your onsite signature.

 At the Festival - Prior to Performance

 Load-In and Load-Out: Your set must arrive during your scheduled load-in time, with enough students/parents to load it in.
 If you do not have your set onsite during your load-in time, you will not be permitted to use it.
 Each school will have a maximum of 10 minutes to load-in their set and clear the loading area for the next school.
 Load-in is typically at the beginning of the day and at the mid-day break, please see your site schedule.
-Load-out will be immediately after your performance or after a block of shows, depending on your site.
+Load-out will take place immediately after your performance.

 Technical Meeting: At least one representative (but preferably your entire cast and crew) from your production is required to attend a technical meeting, as noted in the Festival schedule.
-This meeting is led by the host and NCTC representative, and it contains important information, an opportunity to obtain rules clarifications, and the only opportunity your students will have to walk the stage and see the lighting areas prior to your performance.
+This meeting is led by the host and NCTC representative, and it contains important safety information, an opportunity to obtain rules clarifications, and the only opportunity your students will have to walk the stage and see the lighting areas prior to your performance.
 If a show is not represented at their required meeting, it may be disqualified.